ajmalbabu/unicorn-master/README.md

 ### Other best practices

 1. Supports spring Profiles concept, default profile can be extended with "local", "dev", "qa" or "prod" profiles.
-    1. Default profile configuration are kept in unicorn-configuration/application.yaml file and this file gets included by default.
-All the default spring beans (which does not have any @Profile annotation) gets included in start-up.
-    2. A sample "local" profile for local laptop based development is available and corresponding configuration file for this profile is unicorn-configuration/application-local.yaml file.
-To use this profile at start up provide -Dspring.profiles.active=local.
-All the default spring beans (which does not have any @Profile annotation) and spring beans with @Profile("local") gets included in start-up.
-Similar concept can be followed for other environments e.g. "dev", "qa" or "prod".
+    1. Spring profile configuration are supplied in the JVM startup argument.
+For local laptop development in isolation mode, provide the following profiles "local, isolate" as explained earlier in startup arguments.
+All the default spring beans (which does not have any @Profile annotation) gets included in start-up and any beans with @Profile("local") & @Profile("isolate") gets included as well.
+    2. The corresponding configuration file for local profile file is unicorn-configuration/application-local.yaml file.
-    3. If certain bean need to be only activated during a certain profile execution it can be controlled via @Profile annotation on that bean.
-Such an example is available in UnicornRestApi.java - in this case it is enabled for all profiles.
+    3. If certain bean need to be only activated during a certain profile execution it can be controlled via @Profile annotation.
+Such an example is available in CacheManagerConfiguration.java
-    4. During unit-testing "unit-test" profile can be activated by adding a java runtime parameter -Dspring.profiles.active=unit-test or by adding the profile in the unit-test in the test/resources/application.yaml file, take a look at any such yaml file under test/resources folder for an example.
-When unit-test profile is enabled all default beans (which does not have any @Profile annotation) gets activated and all beans marked with @Profile("unit-test") gets activated.
+    4. Refer to isolate profile explained section above for laptop based isolate development.
+    4. Refer to isolate profile explained section above for laptop based isolate development.
 2. Supports TDD using Spring and Junit along with integration test cases using spring integration test support to test end to end.
 Example test classes are available in the "test" folder.
     1. Another important unit test feature available is to avoid duplicating of source code & resources file during unit testing.
 If module A depends on module B and module B's test folder has source code and configuration file needed for B's unit testing, all such configuration and code in test from module B is available to module A unit testing without duplicating those files into module A test folder.
 This is possible by declaring "test-jar" at "test" scope dependency in module A. An example can be found at unicorn-api's pom file for a dependency into unicorn-service module.
     2. Cassandra unit testing is challenging as the cassandra-unit test libraries is inactive.
 All Cassandra testing is performed using mockito by mocking Dao code.
 Look at FlightServiceTest.java